danielstuart14/MMDB/README.md

 - <b>Queries with multiple actions</b>: right now, changes to the database are done one at a time.
 Example: you can't update more than one document with a single command.
 - <b>Delete ancestors</b>: in the current implementation, elements can only be deleted after their descendants have been removed.
 - <b>Sync local cache</b>: cache, currently, won't be updated if any change to index/collections is done remotely.
-- <b>Obtain affiliations as JSON</b>: should assemble and return a JSON representation of the affiliations.
 - <b>Add own exceptions</b>: even though python's own exceptions fit well, it would be better if BranchDB exceptions were unique to it.
 This is an essential feature since it would change the way you interact with the module.

 </br>